|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Enjoy the fresh taste of summer with a refreshing strawberry mojito.
 The recipe includes the standard mojito ingredients—rum, mint, lime, sugar, and club soda—and adds sweet strawberries to the mix.
-It's easy and fun to mix up.
+It's easy and fun to mix up, and especially delicious during berry season.

 For one strawberry mojito, you'll need about five strawberries and one lime.
-You can use 1/2 cup of sliced frozen strawberries but will want to let them thaw so they're easy to muddle.
-There will also be extra lime slices.
-Use them to squeeze some extra juice into the drink or simply add them as a garnish.
+You can use a half cup of sliced frozen strawberries but will want to let them thaw so they're easy to muddle.
+Muddling is a way to mash together and mix cocktail ingredients—in this drink, it helps release the flavors from the mint, the juice from the strawberries and lime, and helps dissolve the sugar.

 1 teaspoon white sugar